Part II: Release Your Inhibitions

 Quinn has known Rachel for five years now, and she's spent a good portion of that time studying her when no one else was watching—a habit born of learning her enemy back when she'd been looking for ways to break Rachel's confidence.
 As a result, Quinn has a developed the ability to recognize a broad spectrum of Rachel's facial tics.
 Right now, her jaw is marginally tighter, the vague curve of her lips is drawn into a thin line, and that tiny little wrinkle between her eyebrows is making another appearance.
 She's seen this particular expression a handful of times, and she knows exactly what it means.

-"Wow, okay," Rachel shakes her head, crossing her arms with a frown, "I guess I was kind of low on your list of people to tell," she deduces, the tiny tremor in her voice betraying her hurt feelings.
+"Wow, okay," Rachel finally says, shaking her head and crossing her arms with a frown.
+"I guess I was kind of low on your list of people to tell," she deduces, the tiny tremor in her voice betraying her hurt feelings.

 "Or during any of the half-dozen times we've visited one another, apparently."